lvladikov/web-file-manager/README.md

 /                                    # Project root directory
 ├── packages/                        # Contains the client and server applications │   ├── client/                      # React frontend application
+│   │   ├── screenshots/             # Screnshots used by README.md and Help Modal
 │   │   ├── src/                     # Source code for the React application
 │   │   │   ├── components/          # Reusable UI components
 │   │   │   │   ├── context-menus/   # Components for context menus